 Claim For Injury Sustained At A Theme Park

-If you have suffered an injury at a theme park, you may very well have a personal injury claim to pursue.
+suffered an injury at a theme park? you Likely Have a personal injury claim to pursue

 A 41 year old Texan in the United States who was visiting a Theme Park, was caught on video sliding off the side of a large waterslide as he rounded a bend in the ride, and falling to the rocky cliffs below, breaking his arm, leg and multiple ribs.